Ligeex: History

 Ligeex is considered to be traditionally the most powerful Tsimshian chieftainship.
 In the period of early European contact, Ligeex controlled Tsimshian trade with peoples up the Skeena River, a privilege he protected through tribute and through war if necessary.
 His position was eventually weakened as the Hudson's Bay Company rose in influence through the fur trade in the nineteenth century.

 The name Ligeex is conventionally described as being of Heiltsuk linguistic origin and as meaning Stone Cliff.
 Tradition holds that the House of Ligeex is an offshoot of another Gispaxlo'ots Laxsgiik house, the House of Nis'wa'maķ.
 This is one of the Gwinhuut houses deriving from migrations from Tlingit territory in what is now Alaska.
-A woman from the House of Nis'wa'maķ was kidnapped by -- and wedded to -- a Haisla chief from Kitamaat, to the south.
+A woman from the House of Nis'wa'maķ was kidnapped by—and wedded to—a Haisla chief from Kitamaat, to the south.

 She was subsequently kidnapped from Kitamaat by a Heiltsuk chief from Bella Bella, even farther south, who took her as his wife.
-She bore him a son, who inherited from his father, the Heiltsuk chief, the name Ligeex.
+They had a son, who inherited from his father, the Heiltsuk chief, the name Ligeex.
 When the woman and her son were allowed to return to the Gispaxlo'ots, her son retained the name "Ligeex," which was passed through the family's maternal line.
 It gradually came to stand for the hereditary chief.

 It was a Ligeex who married his daughter Sudaał to Dr. John Frederick Kennedy of the Hudson's Bay Company in 1832.
 This was an arranged diplomatic intercultural marriage to smooth the way for the HBC to establish its Fort Simpson, a.k.a.
 Port Simpson, at Lax Kw'alaams in 1834, in Ligeex's territory.

 The most famous holders of the name were a series of men named Paul Legaic in the late nineteenth century.

 HBC employee Arthur Wellington Clah, a Gispaxlo'ots house-group chief, intervened and saved the life of the Anglican lay missionary William Duncan in Lax Kw'alaams.
 Paul Legaic had ordered Duncan at gunpoint to cease tolling churchbells on the day of the initiation of the chief's daughter's into a Tsimshian secret society.
 This Ligeex soon became a key convert of Duncan's and took the name Paul at his baptism (he was named for the disciple Paul of Tarsus).
 This Paul Legaic and his wife and daughter moved with Duncan for a while to the nearby village of Metlakatla, founded by Duncan in 1862 as a utopian Christian community.
 He wanted to protect his 50 Lax Kw'alaams native followers from the alcohol and loose morals of the H.B.C. fort atmosphere.
 He briefly appointed Legaic as constable and assigned the chief to work with Tsimshian at Lax Kw'alaams and the Nass River to try to convert more First Nations to people to Christianity.
 On one such trip in 1869, Legaic died in Lax Kw'alaams.